 Wellesley College Department of Computer Science, Human-Computer Interaction Lab and Media Arts and Sciences (MAS) program

 Catherine co-leads the Youth, Media, & Wellbeing Research Lab activities pertaining to summer STEM workshops and developing apps for healthy social media use in middle school.
 Her research interests focus on how people relate to each other through social technologies and the social implications of our increasing dependence on the internet.

 Lisette M. DeSouza, Ph.D., is a WCW Associate Research Scientist working with scholars at the National Institute on Out-of-School Time (NIOST).
 Her roles in the lab include methodological consultation and examining how social technology use intersects with youth development activities.

 Alyssa Gramajo is a Research Associate at the Wellesley Centers for Women at Wellesley College.
 At WCW, Gramajo supports the work of the Youth, Media & Wellbeing Research Lab as the project coordinator for data collection.
 In this capacity, Gramajo is a liaison to schools overseeing recruitment and scheduling, data management, dissemination projects, and manuscript editing.
 She also works closely with the lab’s Wellesley College student research assistants and interns.

-Diane Gruber is a Research Associate specializing in Child and Youth development at the National Institute of Out-of-School Time (NIOST).
-She brings her expertise to the Youth, Media, & Wellbeing Research Lab as an experienced field data collector and interviewer.
+Diane Gruber, MA, is a Research Associate specializing in Child and Youth development at the National Institute of Out-of-School Time (NIOST).
+She brings her expertise as a licensed mental health counselor for children and adolescence to roles in the lab as an experienced field data collector and interviewer.

 Research Associate (assistant methodologist)